mahmudhasanapu/Task-Assignment/README.md

 ├── resources/views/tasks.blade.php
 ├── routes/web.php
 │
 └── README.md

+                                                             API Documentation (Postman)

+You can test the API using Postman.
+Import the collection file [postman_collection.json](./postman_collection.json) directly into Postman.

+It contains sample requests for:
+- Creating multiple tasks

                                                                  How It Works

 User clicks “+ Add Task” → new task input row is added dynamically.